tmtxt/tmtxt.github.com/_drafts/2018-02-22-basic-logging-monitoring-in-microservices-1.md

 # Let's get your feet wet!

-So you decided it's time to build a logging solution for your Microservices system, here are some steps that you probably need to do in order to build a logging system for your Microservices system.
+So you decided it's time to build a logging solution for your Microservices system, here are some steps that you probably need to do in order to build that.

-- First, design and implement your logging module so that it works properly in one microservice.
+- First, design and implement your logging module so that it works well in one microservice.
 - Apply it to all the services in the system.
 - Implement a method to link all the correlated logs in different services.
 - Set up centralised logging server for processing and querying the log data.